Opera Gloves

 So what exactly are opera gloves?

-Women in the Western culture in the 17th and 18th centuries used to wear gloves that sit just above or below the elbow with a formal dress to the opera.
+Women in the Western culture in the 17th and 18th centuries used to wear gloves that sat just above or below the elbow with a formal dress to the opera.
 Men wore shorter or wrist-length gloves.

-However, to several fashion historians, the over the elbow opera glove was popularized by the actress Sarah Bernhardt in the 19th-century n France and by Lillian Russell in the United States.
+However, to several fashion historians, the over-the-elbow opera glove was popularized by the actress Sarah Bernhardt in the 19th century n France and by Lillian Russell in the United States.

 However, through the years, gloves have become a less essential accessory to all classes, even when attending an opera.